 Flat Face Face Cleaning & Protecting Steps

 - Wipe face clean with warm washcloth to remove built-up debris and dirt

-- Use Gentle Touch Soap or Shampoo or Razzle Dazzle for dogs with white faces
+- Use Gentle Touch Soap or Shampoo or Razzle Dazzle for white faces

-- If possible, wipe folds with natural eye-makeup remover pads to clean and dry folds + the astringent helps dry the area
+- Wipe folds with natural eye-makeup remover pads to clean and dry folds

 - Allow face to dry completely - pat dry, etc.

-- Gently apply Boo Boo Butter to the irritated area, avoiding eyes**
+- Gently apply Boo Boo Butter to irritated area to protect again tears, avoiding eyes**

-- Change diet and treats to a grain-free food and treats with NO dyes or color enhancers
+- Consider a grain-free diet with NO dyes or color enhancers

-- Try fish-based food.
-Eliminate chicken, which can be problematic for Frenchies.
+- Or consider fish-based food.
+Eliminate chicken, which can be problematic for many dogs.
 In over 30 years of having Frenchies, mine have done best on fish-based kibble.